crazko/statie-web/source/_docs/generators.md

             # an object that will wrap it's logic, you can add helper methods into it and use it in templates
             # Symplify\Statie\Renderable\File\File is used by default
             object: 'Symplify\Statie\Renderable\File\PostFile'

+            # it sorts files newer to older, it makes posts work on blog site by default
+            object_sorter: 'Symplify\Statie\Generator\FileNameObjectSorter'
 ```

 ## How to Add New Generator?